PhucLam798/Happy-Girl/README.md

 ## **Abstract**

-This project is a digital gift dedicated to Le Mong, created to express emotions through programming.
-By combining animations, music, and personal images, the project delivers a unique and memorable experience, celebrating a special moment.
+This project is a digital gift dedicated to Le Mung, created to express emotions through programming.
+By combining animations, music, and personal images, it creates a memorable experience, celebrates a special moment, and brings a smile to her.

 ---
 ## **Contributors**